KludgeKML/tell-them/README.md

  //= require tell-them
 ```

 When all that's done, TellThem is ready to use!

+### Data

 Whenever you want to expose internal data from the controller to the developer in the webpage, just add it as one or more key:value pairs using a map:

 ```
 TellThem.add(this: 'this is some data!', :'Become Admin' => '/become_admin?source=tell-them')